paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-151-national-maritime-transportation-advisory-committees.md

 **(k) Observers.—**

-(1) **In general.—** — Any Federal agency with matters under such agency’s administrative jurisdiction related to the function of a committee established under this chapter 22 So in original.
-Probably should be followed by “or to which this chapter applies”. may designate a representative to—
+(1) **In general.—** — Any Federal agency with matters under such agency’s administrative jurisdiction related to the function of a committee established under this chapter or to which this chapter applies may designate a representative to—

   (A) attend any meeting of such committee; and